sqmedeiros/lpeglabel/README.md

 #### <a name="re-setl"></a><code>relabel.setlabels (tlabel)</code>

 Allows to specicify a table with labels.
-They keys of `tlabel` must be integers between 1 and 255, and the associated values should be strings.
+They keys of `tlabel` must be strings and the associated values must be integers between 1 and 255.

 ### Examples